google/WebFundamentals/src/content/en/updates/2017/12/chrome-64-media-updates.md

 You can try different media configurations until you find the best one (`smooth` and `powerEfficient`) and use it to play the appropriate media stream.
-For info, Chrome’s current implementation is based on previously recorded playback information.
+By the way, Chrome’s current implementation is based on previously recorded playback information.
 It defines `smooth` as true when the percentage of dropped frames is less than 10% while `powerEfficient` is true when hardware decoded frames occur more than 50% - it will also include frame size as small frames are always power efficient.

-Note: the returning result from `navigator.mediaCapabilities.decodingInfo` will always be supported if the media configuration playback stats have not been recorded yet by the browser.
+Note: The result returned from `navigator.mediaCapabilities.decodingInfo` will always be supported if the media configuration playback stats have not been recorded yet by the browser.

-I would recommend you use a snippet similar to the one below to detect availability and fallback to your current implementation for browsers that don’t support this API.
+I recommend using a snippet similar to the one below to detect availability and fallback to your current implementation for browsers that don’t support this API.